Throwaway59231/purpura/README.md

 # purpura
-A dark purple BetterDiscord theme, with font changes, and many small features that make a large difference.
+A dark purple BetterDiscord theme.

 ## Features
 - Combines Stickers, Gif, and Emoji button into one